lunemec/nanny/README.md

 NANNY_ADDR="localhost:9090" LOGXI=* ./nanny --nanny "http://localhost:8080/api/v1/signal" --nanny-notifier "stderr"
 ```

-You may get some warnings until both nanny's are listenning, but they will recover.
-If you stop one of them, the
-other will notify you.
+You may get some warnings until both Nannies are listening, but they will recover.
+If you stop one of them, the other will notify you.

 Be sure to change nanny SQLite DB location!
 They would share the same DB and it could cause strange behavior.
-This can be done in config file or by setting `NANNY_STORAGE_DSN` ENV variable.
+This can be done in the config file or by setting `NANNY_STORAGE_DSN` ENV variable.

 ## Logging
 By default, nanny logs only errors.
 To enable more verbose logging, use `LOGXI=*` environment variable.